jhpyle/docassemblecli/README.md

 application runs the [Python Interpreter].
-The Python Interpreter is a very useful tool, but it is not the tool for installing `docassemblecli` or running the command line utilities `dainstall`, `dacreate`, and `dadownload`.
+The Python Interpreter is a very useful tool, but it is not the tool for installing `docassemblecli` or running the command line utilities `dainstall`, `dauninstall`, `dacreate`, and `dadownload`.
 To run these commands, you need to use the Windows command line application, called `cmd`.

 ### Using a command line